How to use Excel as a Drawing Tool

 you will want to reduce the size of large images that you paste into Excel.

 Option 1) Resize the picture

-Open your large image file in Paint, and select Image > Stretch Skew.
+How?
+Open your large image file in Paint.

-Enter the percent to which you want to shrink the image.
+Enter the percent (or pixel values) to which you want to shrink the image.

 In MS Paint: Select, then Crop

-even though Excel also has its own Crop feature:
+Although Paint is better, Excel does have its own Crop feature: